Nordic Walking Case Study

 “Social interaction is a major part of the sessions.
 People can chat as they walk, encouraging new friendships both within and outside of the sessions.”

-The initiative has benefitted people across the county.
+The initiative has benefited people across the county.
 The instructors describe how their training allowed them to pursue something they’re passionate about whilst some tell how it gave them a purpose again after retirement or injury.
 The participants get great satisfaction from learning the technique and becoming more active, particularly those who were fairly inactive before starting.

 Thanks to the way this initiative was put together, it’s allowed instructors to build on the success of their groups so they can help even more people.
 Sessions are now being delivered to everyone from mental health patients to school children.
 It’s testament to the benefits which can be achieved when communities take ownership of activities in this way.